idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 Tough question.
 I need to think through that

+- Coming to work is fun, team gelled, and ahead of individuals

   - Team gelled, and always helping and growing each other
+  - People put team ahead of themselves, to support each other.
+  - Folks have high trust, so can be vulnerable, knowing others want to grow and suppor them.
+  - Hanging out with your friends
+  - Work filled with moments
+  - Team first, whole greater then the sum of its parts

+- Imagination Executed Sustainably
+  - Ship as frequently as possible.
+  - Test cheaply, early and often.
   - Continuous improvement, with very open feedback, and desire to improve.
-- Test cheaply, early and often.
-- Ship as frequently as possible.
   - Always paying down technical debt
+  - Never be blocked
   - I hate the term "bring solutions not problems", it encourages people to freeze.
+Instead -
-Instead - "bring ideas, even terrible ones, with your problems", caring and lead time to fix is most important
+    - "bring ideas, even terrible ones, with your problems", caring and lead time to fix is most important
-- Never be blocked
-- Imagine Executed Sustainably

 ### How do you help a team gel